ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal.markdown

   A **product** is a RavenDB server or cluster.

 * **Backup tab**
-  Use the [backup tab](../../cloud/cloud-backup) to create custom-backups of your databases.
+  Use the [backup tab](../../cloud/portal/cloud-portal-backups-tab) to restore [database mandatory-backup](../../cloud/cloud-backup-and-restore#the-mandatory-backup-routine) that your instances have created for you.
-  Remember that your cloud instances already [back your databases up regularly](../../cloud/cloud-backup).

 * **Billing tab**
   Use the [billing tab](../../cloud/portal/cloud-portal-billing-tab) to view your billing history and expected payments.